 var TwoArrays: { new <T>(item1: T[], item2: T[]): TwoArrays<T>; }

-Note that the construct signatures in the constructor function types have the same type parameters as their class and return the instance type of their class.
+Note that each construct signature in the constructor function types has the same type parameters as its class and returns an instantiation of its class with those type parameters passed as type arguments.
 Also note that when a derived class doesn't declare a constructor, type arguments from the base class reference are substituted before construct signatures are propagated from the base constructor function type to the derived constructor function type.

 Constructor Declarations